MRSA stands for methicillin-resistant Staphylococcus aureus, a type of

 use with a disinfectant that works against MRSA.

 When Should I Call the Doctor?

 Call the doctor if:

-your child has an area of skin that is red, painful, swollen, and/or filled with
+You have an area of skin that is red, painful, swollen, and/or filled with pus,

-students at school), or if two or more family members have skin infections at the
+students in your school) or if two or more family members have skin infections at